top of page

 湊研究室ロゴ.png

-Welcome to the Systems Innovation Laboratory (SIL) website!
+Welcome to the Systems Innovation Laboratory website!

-Through master's and doctoral research, our laboratory fosters specialists and researchers in "Technology Marketing" .
+Through master's and doctoral research, our laboratory fosters specialists and researchers in "Technology Marketing".
 Students are allowed to select their own research themes according to their interests, as long as their research contributes to technology and innovation management studies.
 Working students may select a theme related to their current work and earn a master's or doctoral degree as well.

 minato_lab.jpg